 Your level of coverage depends on your health care fund and policy.
 Some policies cover dental implants as part of their hospital coverage.
 However, you will need to have your dental implant surgery performed at a hospital as an inpatient, which is only applicable to patients that require bone graft surgery or special anaesthesia.

 You may also have partial coverage if your policy offers periodontics as part of your Major Dental coverage.
 Always check with your policy and healthcare provider before making a claim.
+You can discuss your options with a dentist that offers free consultation.

 At Dentistry on Solent Norwest Dental, we offer a variety of payment plans to help you spread out the cost of your dental implants so you can achieve the healthy smile you deserve.
 To find out about our dental implant procedure or to book a consultation, call Dentistry on Solent on (02) 9159 3783 to speak with our experienced staff.